 Measuring temperature is an essential factor in the overall operation of a power generation facility, particularly due to its direct connection to safety and potential system failures

 As a leader in the design and manufacturing of industrial temperature measurement devices, Temp-Pro has been delivering customized solutions that deliver beyond the core needs of our customers.
-Case in point, the proper design, manufacturing and installation of a temperature measurement device—such as thermocouples or RTDs—can ensure the proper operation of a power plant by maintaining awareness of the heat factor affecting gas or steam turbines.
+Case in point, the proper design, manufacturing and installation of a temperature measurement device—such as RTDS or thermocouples in power generation—can ensure the proper operation and gas and steam temperature measurement in power plants by maintaining awareness of the heat factor affecting gas or steam turbines.

 Among the main threats to power plants are the failure to properly measure as a result of electrical factors, as well as instability, conduction errors or nonlinearity.
-Such threats can lead to major malfunctions and equipment failure, which could otherwise be prevented with properly designed temperature measurement devices.
+Such threats can lead to major malfunctions and equipment failure, which would otherwise be prevented with properly designed heat measuring devices.

-Temp-Pro’s knowledge of temperature dynamics in industrial sites, such as power plants or IPPs, can support business continuity and operational uptime—largely by working with managers, engineers and other technical staff who depend on a strong field-level understanding of how these temperature measurement devices play a role in their overall management strategy.
+Temp-Pro’s knowledge of temperature dynamics in industrial sites, such as power plants or IPPs, can support business continuity and operational uptime—largely by working with managers, engineers and other technical staff who depend on a strong field-level understanding of how these temperature measurement instruments in power plants play a role in their overall management strategy.

 Both RTDs and thermocouples can be installed on a surface or within a thermowell, which in turn serves as a buffer or protection from corrosion or high pressure.
 And if that’s not enough, a thermowell allows for the sensing elements to be removed and replaced.